 The best is to keep the URLs short and clear so it is easy to understand what the page is all about.

 Webpages should not have broken links.

 Remember the 404 pages which should be avoided however you might have a service that is unavailable like a forum service giving an internal broken link.

 At the same time having pages with many links can be very irritating and does not help to give the best experience to the visitor of the page.

-Linking to other website is a good thing which is important for link building and having links to your website is a ranking factor however the link must be relevant but keep it the same for outbound links and when you do not “trust” the other website or do not want the spider to follow the link make use of the nofollow attribute.
+Linking to other websites is a good thing which is important for link building and having links to your website is a ranking factor however the link must be relevant but keep it the same for outbound links and when you do not “trust” the other website or do not want the spider to follow the link make use of the Nofollow attribute.

 Having broken images or better a place on your website that is missing an image is not what you should show to your visitors.

 An important part of SEO is having an ALT text describing the image.
-Do not use to many keywords because of keyword stuffing, just describe the image giving the visitor to your page an understanding what the image is telling.
+Do not use too many keywords because of keyword stuffing, just describe the image giving the visitor to your page an understanding of what the image is telling.